Canada–Turks and Caicos Islands relations: Establishment as a territory

 The incorporation of the Turks and Caicos Islands as a territory of Canada would be the simplest method of annexation from a legal and constitutional standpoint.
 The establishment of territories requires a simple act of the federal parliament, and does not require any action on the part of the provinces.
 A similar procedure was used in 1993 to establish Nunavut.

 Incorporation into an existing province

-Some proponents of annexation have suggested that incorporation into an existing province would be the most feasible method of annexation.
+Some proponents of political association have suggested that incorporation into an existing province would be the most feasible method of annexation.
 This method would skirt the normal process for amending the Canadian Constitution by taking advantage of the less rigorous formula under Section 43 of the Constitution Act, 1982.
 This prescribes that portions of the constitution affecting only one province can be amended with the consent of the federal Parliament and the legislature of that province.
-Thus, it is probable that annexation could be achieved using this method with general public support throughout Canada in addition to support from one willing province, as well as public support in the Turks and Caicos.
+Thus, it is probable that political association could be achieved using this method with general public support throughout Canada in addition to support from one willing province, as well as public support in the Turks and Caicos.